What every SMB retailer should put on their wish list

 Do not stop at customer acquisition – let CX drive retention and loyalty

 Having worked so hard to build up their customer base, small businesses know firsthand the importance of customer retention and customer loyalty.
 A true sign of a maturing CX operation is an organisation that resolves customer questions quickly, with a personalised touch.
 This is only possible when agents can access a complete history of a customer’s interactions with the company.

-Corkcicle, a purveyor of sustainable beverage containers, saw an impressive 10-percent year-over-year increase in return customers after improving the quality of their customer service.
-With their Zendesk CX solution, in place since 2019, the company was able to scale; emerging channels like chat helped customers get support quickly and easily from the website, while a help centre deflected frequently-asked questions away from the ticket queue.
+Corkcicle, purveyor of sustainable beverage containers, saw an impressive 10% year-over-year increase in return customers after improving the quality of their customer service.
+With their Zendesk CX solution, in place since 2019, the company could scale; emerging channels like chat helped customers get support quickly and easily from the website, while a help centre deflected frequently-asked questions away from the ticket queue.
 In Corckcicle’s case, an easy e-commerce experience paired with efficient, personalised customer service keeps customers coming back.

 63% more small business Champions report being effective at keeping their online help centre up to date compared to Starters.

-Delivering a better CX quarter over quarter or year over year matters for all sizes of business, but their ripple effects can be felt even more strongly in smaller outfits.
+Delivering a better CX quarter over quarter or year over year matters for all business sizes, but their ripple effects can be felt even more strongly in smaller outfits.
 The first step in understanding the impact of a CX investment is regularly analysing performance data to understand how the customer experience is resonating and supporting customers, as well as where it has room to level up.
-The data suggests that intentional and consistent data analysis pays off, as small business Champions are 12.3 times more likely to have CX metrics reviewed by senior leadership daily compared to Starters, according to the 2022 report.
+The data suggests that intentional and consistent data analysis pays off, as small business Champions are 12.3x more likely to have CX metrics reviewed by senior leadership daily compared to Starters, according to the 2022 report.

 Scaling small business retail with CX